bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 In a similar area I find it absolutely counter-intuitive that when I close the last window in some app it will remain "open" and clutter the already unusable app switcher.
-So instead of Cmd+w doing the job, you have to Cmd+q and then apps show you pop-ups when you are closing more than one window, very 2005.
+So instead of Cmd+w doing the job, you have to Cmd+q and then apps show you pop-ups when you are closing more than one window, how 2005.
 This becomes supremely annoying when you open certain "one-shot" applications like Preview for a quick glance at a PDF.

 Now a brief intermission brought to you by macOS apps that absolutely don't cut it.
 Preview is lacklustre and I find it unusable for anything that isn't a simple viewing of a PDF.
-Spotlight is flaky, slow as molasses to detect newly installed apps, and I find its search accuracy to be sub par.
+Spotlight is flaky, slow to detect newly installed apps, and I find its search accuracy to be sub par.
 Siri's only use is to make me angry when I click it as opposed to the hamburger menu that's right next to it.
 The Dashboard hasn't been updated since Father Abraham walked this earth, and it's also useless.
 Reminders is this weird mix between Calendar and Notes that I don't get.

 Back to our scheduled program, let's talk about window management in macOS; it's also trash.
 I don't know what happened at Apple that caused them to have a